 It’s basically pretty easy stuff, right?
 Do the math to know how much to drink and drink it.
-(Hint: Contigo makes a 32-ounce bottle with markings to help you track your intake and is way better for our environment than disposable water bottles.)
 Choose water 66% of the time.
 Track your trips to the bathroom and count how long it takes to void each time.

-If that’s all it takes to help prevent incontinence in the future, why wouldn’t we do it?
-So, reusable water bottle in hand, we toast to your better health!
+If that’s what it takes to help prevent incontinence in the future, why wouldn’t we do it?

 The information on the Gennev site is never meant to replace the care of a qualified medical professional.
 Hormonal shifts throughout menopause can prompt a lot of changes in your body, and simply assuming something is “just menopause” can leave you vulnerable to other possible causes.
 Always consult with your physician or schedule an appointment with one of Gennev's telemedicine doctors before beginning any new treatment or therapy.